GT-ARC/opaca-bpmn/docs/opaca-agent.md

   - `diagram` (string): the full JSON-escaped XML string
 - **StartSimulation**: Start the simulation for the specified interpreter instance.
 Parameters:
   - `id` (string): the interpreter id
+  - `waitToFinish` (boolean): Only send response, when simulation finished.
 - **CreateLoadStart**: Combines **CreateInstance**, **LoadDiagram** and **StartSimulation**.
 Parameters:
   - `diagram` (string): the full JSON-escaped XML string
+  - `waitToFinish` (boolean): Only send response, when simulation finished.
 - **PauseSimulation**: Pause the specified process.
 Parameters:
   - `id` (string): the interpreter id
 - **ResumeSimulation**: Resume the specified process.
 Parameters: